14. Text Data

 ## (26, 28, 'ni')

-The above includes the start and end position (index) and the match itself.
-If the regex contains capture groups (see below for more details), we can also pinpoint the matches thereto.
+It includes the start and the end position (index) as well as the match itself.
+If the regex contains capture groups (more details follow), we can also pinpoint the matches thereto.

 Moreover, re.finditer returns an iterable object that includes the same details, but now about all the matches: